tardate/LittleCodingKata/methods/dco/README.md

 git commit -s -m 'This is my commit message'
 ```

-To ensure sign-off is applied to every commit in a repo, can add a hook template as follows.
+To ensure sign-off is applied to every commit in a repo, can add a hook template as follows:

 ```sh
 $ cat > .git/hooks/prepare-commit-msg << EOT